360º magnetism for 3-Day Eventing horses

 Traditionally used treatments supporting eventing horses

 Providing eventing horses with recuperation, rehabilitation and rest is the foundation of ongoing treatment for eventing horses.
 This includes cooling down after competing, often resulting in riders using cold or ice products.
 Traditional magnets should not be used at this point in a horses recovery as they produce heat.
-In some acute cases vets will sometimes prescribe anti-inflammatory medications.
-Many eventing horses will be issued a period of time on stall rest and slowly brought back into action with hand walking and light work.
+In some acute cases, vets will sometimes prescribe anti-inflammatory medications.
+Many eventing horses will be issued a different on stall rest and slowly brought back into action with hand walking and light work.

 Many hock and fetlock issues found in sports and jumping horses are treated using medications, wraps and bandages.
 Anti-inflammatory medications are often used, although this can be an issue when treating a horse who competes.

 Medicating before 3-day eventing competitions is a complicated process due to rules and regulations within the sport.
 If a horse needs anti-inflammatory medications and is scheduled to compete in a competition, the rider must discuss the options with their veterinarian beforehand.
 Different drugs or medications take different times to clear from the horse’s living system.
 If a concoction of drugs are used at the same time the detection periods can often be unpredictable and can lead to disqualification.
 With the exception of the permitted medications allowed by, a horse must be “clean” at the time of competition.
 Because of this many 3-day eventers look for alternative and natural solutions to support their horse.